 This guide to AWS cost management covers the most effective tools, proven best practices, and common pitfalls that lead to wasted spend – helping you identify gaps, improve usage, and take control of your AWS costs.
-In this article, you will learn:

 Cloud cost optimization is no longer a new initiative.
 Most teams have accepted it as a priority, responding to rising waste, growing cloud complexity, and pressure to establish financial accountability.
 But while action is being taken, the results often don’t reflect the effort – largely due to fragmented or incomplete AWS cloud cost monitoring and management practices.